 You are a biological being.
 This undeniable fact endows you with many needs and vulnerabilities: some more obvious, some more subtle.
 Not only your need for oxygen and water, clothing and shelter, carbohydrates, lipids and proteins, but also for many vitamins and minerals, company and friendship, love and understanding.
 As long as any of these needs remain unmet, you remain dissatisfied.
 You are a spiritual being.
 This more elusive fact endows you with its own needs but no vulnerabilities.
 Alongside your deep need for silence, your deepest need is the need to give without demand.
 As long as this need remains unmet, you remain dissatisfied.

 You already have your strategies for taking care of your biological and social needs.
 Even when they are all successful you need to take care of your spiritual needs also.
 Otherwise you will remain inexplicably dissatisfied.
 To take care of your need to give without demand, you need only give, without demand.
 Give not for reward, recognition or even self-satisfaction, but simply to take care of the needs of others; be they human or otherwise.

-As you establish Pathways of Wholeness they open from the vulnerabilities of your body into the Invulnerable Presence of Consciousness, into your Spiritual Heart.
+As you establish Pathways of Wholeness, they open from the vulnerabilities of your body into the Invulnerable Presence of your Spiritual Heart.
 As these pathways deepen and stabilise they allow the rich qualities of your Spiritual Heart, Love Without an Object, Peace Without a Cause, Joy Without a Reason, to generate a deep, felt sense of safety.
 You will begin to feel completely supported and safe within the Presence of Wholeness.
 Then you will be lived from Your Place Greater Safety, responding to circumstances, however challenging, with equanimity and dignity, wisdom and compassion, generosity and solidarity.